29988122/Fate-Grand-Order_Lua/README.md

 Thanks @potchy for implementing this function!

-## Events:
-If there are events which includes point reward system gained through quests, please set isEvent variable to 1.

-This will allow the use of this script for the particular events.
-If there are other additional windows, a custom script is required.

 ## Card Priority Customization:
-By changing the Battle_CardPriority option in the lua file you are executing(CN, EN, JP or TW), you can have your card selection behavior change.
+By changing the ```Battle_CardPriority``` option, you can have your card selection behavior change.
 There are two modes available, simple and detailed mode.

 For example:
 ```
 Simple Mode:
 Battle_CardPriority = "BAQ"